 Mutual Support is a non-profit corporation, operating four residential care and treatment programs as well as a small network of community-based family foster homes.
-Our programs are structured to provide a continuum of care so that every child placed at Mutual Support can receive nurturing care and treatment in either staffed or family based care residences, with a community-based specialized foster family, at our transitional youth residence, or through after-care supports.
+Our programs are structured to provide a continuum of care so that every child placed at Mutual Support can receive nurturing care and treatment in our children's residences, in one of our community-based specialized foster homes, or through after-care supports.

 We believe that it is our responsibility to provide an environment that fosters the best possible outcomes for the children and youth in our care.
-Mutual Support staff, house parents, foster parents, and clinicians provide safe and nurturing environments, the opportunity for each child to experience a secure attachment to a caregiver, programming that builds each child’s capacity to regulate their emotions, become resilient in the face of adversity, and integrate their trauma experiences safely.
+The Mutual Support management team, staff, foster parents, and clinicians provide safe and nurturing environments, the opportunity for each child to experience a secure attachment to a caregiver, programming that builds each child’s capacity to regulate their emotions, become resilient in the face of adversity, and integrate their trauma experiences safely.

 Although residents may have coping strategies that are the result of chronic, early developmental trauma, we believe that kids will do well if they can.